etolo/lectures/Week04/class/Seminar4.md

     return outputs
 ```

-The reason why we didn't apply a softmax transformation is because the Tensorflow built-in cross-entropy loss function applies the softmax function internally.
+The reason why we didn't apply a softmax transformation is because the TensorFlow built-in cross-entropy loss function applies the softmax function internally.

 ### Loss function